Wright Pulsar Gemini: Production vehicles

 The first Wright Pulsar Gemini HEV was unveiled by Mayor of London Ken Livingstone in October 2006.
 After being exhibited at the Euro Bus Expo at the National Exhibition Centre, in March 2007 it entered service with Arriva London on route 141 for evaluation.
 In 2008 it moved to East Thames Buses' Mandela Way garage for six months, mainly being used on route 1.
-From August 2010 until February 2012, it operated for First Somerset & Avon in Bath after having its centre door removed.
+From August 2010 until February 2012, it operated for First Somerset & Avon in Bath after conversion to single door.

-The second production Pulsar Gemini HEV was delivered to Dublin Bus of Ireland in late 2008.
-It was withdrawn in January 2012 and sold to Ensignbus, where it caught fire on June 9, 2012 due to an electrical fault.
+The second production Pulsar Gemini HEV was delivered to Dublin Bus of Ireland in November 2008.
+It was withdrawn on 31 January 2012, and sold to Ensignbus, where it caught fire on 9 June 2012, due to an electrical fault.

-The third and final Pulsar Gemini HEV to be completed was delivered to London General and entered service in 2009.
-It left the fleet in early 2012 and its current whereabouts are unknown.
+The third and final Pulsar Gemini HEV to be completed was delivered to London General and entered service in January 2009.
+It left the fleet in early 2012 and entered service with Magtec Buses of Rotherham in 2016 until its withdrawal in 2019.